ghiggi/gpm_api/docs/source/02_installation.rst

 .. code-block:: bash

-   conda install -c conda-forge ximage polars pyarrow pyresample jupyter spyder pyvista trame trame-vuetify trame-vtk
+   conda install -c conda-forge ximage polars pyarrow pyresample shapely jupyter spyder pyvista trame trame-vuetify trame-vtk

 .. note::
    In alternative to conda, if you are looking for a lightweight package manager you could use `micromamba <https://micromamba.readthedocs.io/en/latest/>`__.